 The Families First Prevention Services Act (FFPSA) was passed in 2018 with required implementation no later than October 2021.
-Several CSCs and county governments are currently funding prevention services in their counties.
+Several Children's Services Counsels (CSCs) and county governments are currently funding prevention services in their counties.
 For these agencies to claim for the array of prevention services that are provided, the Department must have a federally approved Prevention Plan.
 The Prevention Plan was submitted September 30, 2021, and is pending approval.

 The Prevention Plan outlines how Title IV-E claiming will be done for children at risk of out-of-home placement and considered a candidate, as well as what Evidence-Based Programs (EBPs) the state will implement and claim.
-The five EBPs included in Florida's Prevention Plan are Functional Family Therapy, Homebuilders, Motivational Interviewing, Multisystemic Therapy, and Parent-Child Interaction Therapy.
-The Department anticipates working with the CSCs and county governments who are interested in supporting the prevention-focused approach for mental health, substance abuse prevention and treatment, or in-home parenting skills to ensure child well-being and safety of Florida's children.
+The nine well-supported EBPs included in Florida's Prevention Plan are Healthy Family Florida, Brief Strategic Family Therapy, Parent as Teachers, Nurse Family Partnerships, Functional Family Therapy,

+Homebuilders, Motivational Interviewing, Multisystemic Therapy, and Parent-Child Interaction Therapy.
+The Department anticipates working with the CSCs and county governments who are interested in supporting the prevention-focused approach for mental health, substance abuse prevention and treatment, or in-home parenting skills to ensure child well-being and safety.